cboudereau/cboudereau.github.io/_posts/2017-08-18-why-we-use-fsharp-data-in-prod.markdown

 let node = Node.Parse("""<root><code>ABC</code></root>""")
 ```

-> Note that the parse content does not have an id element
+> Note that the supplied xml to parse method does not have an id element (runtime and design time are different)

 The interactive display :
 ```